 This group of Greeks Islands hugs the Turkish mainland and is also one of the largest.
 There are 163 islands to explore of which 26 are inhabited.

 Due to its proximity to Turkey, the Dodecanese islands have a strong Ottoman influence in the architecture and culture.
 At various times they have been fully occupied by the Venetians and the Ottomans and in turn parts of modern-day Turkey were once Greek.

-Highlights in the Dodaccanese include the Palace of the Grand Master of the Knights of Rhodes, the beautiful harbour in Symi, colourful Kastelorizo and the medieval villages and Mastic bushes of Chios.
+Highlights in the Dodacanese include the Palace of the Grand Master of the Knights of Rhodes, the beautiful harbour in Symi and colourful Kastelorizo.

 The top yacht charter companies have their bases in Rhodes and especially in Kos.
 Other charter bases in the area are Bodrum, Marmaris and Fethiye in Turkey.